IN STOCK & SHIPS FAST!

 Early detection of a failed or leaking air suspension system in the 1996-1999 Oldsmobile LSS is critical to avoiding total failure.
 Look for a sudden uneven height variance between different sides of the LSS.
 Typically, with this vehicle, the rear or front end will sag and the opposite end will remain inflated.
 There may be a shifting lean from one side to the other.
 The LSS may appear to be ‚Äúsquatting down‚Äù in the rear.
 Other classic signs to look for are an improperly working air compressor (one that runs too often or stops working altogether) and an illuminated suspension warning light on the instrument panel.
 The LSS owner should have any suspension issue fixed as soon as it presents itself.
 The longer one postpones a repair, the more expensive it is.

 Strutmasters' air to non-air suspension conversion kit saves LSS owners time, frustration, and money when the air suspension system goes bad.
 The kit, made in America, eliminates the faulty reliance of the air suspension on each component always functioning in sync.
 The kit includes two completely pre-assembled coilover struts that are installed in one hour per wheel with just a few bolts per strut.
 DIYers appreciate the detailed instructions and online installation videos that help guide a smooth repair.
 If further help is needed, Strutmasters' ASE certified experts offer technical support over the phone.
-The quality of the parts is guaranteed by Strutmasters' Lifetime Limited Warranty.
+The quality of the parts is guaranteed by Strutmasters' 1-year warranty.
 But perhaps most appealing to LSS owners is the low price.
 The kit costs considerably less money than dealer direct replacement and individual aftermarket part replacement.